Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

 'Lack of transparency'

-Khashoggi, a columnist for The Washington Post who was an outspoken critic of Saudi Arabia's ruling family, was killed on October 2 at the Saudi Consulate in Istanbul.
+Khashoggi, a columnist for The Washington Post and an outspoken critic of Saudi Arabia's ruling family, was killed on October 2 at the Saudi Consulate in Istanbul.
 He had been living in exile in the US and was picking up paperwork ahead of his marriage.

 -